alexvoss/mkdocs-material-fork/docs/insiders/access-management.md

 If you sponsor using a [personal account], you will receive an invitation link via email to the private Material for MkDocs Insiders repository immediately after initiating your sponsorship.
-This invitation, automatically issued by GitHub, is valid for seven days.
+This invitation, automatically issued by GitHub is valid for seven days.
 Once [accepted within this time], you'll be ready to [get started].

   [personal account]: https://docs.github.com/en/get-started/learning-about-github/types-of-github-accounts#personal-accounts